zongruxie4/godev/docs/MCP_IMPLEMENTATION.md

 ## Quick Start

-The MCP server is automatically started when you run `golite`.
+The MCP server is automatically started when you run `tinywasm`.
 No additional configuration needed.

 ## Testing the MCP Server